George Drummond (footballer, born 1865)

-George Drummond, known as Geordie Drummond, born in Edinburgh in 1865, was a professional footballer who was a utility player, including playing as a left winger and a goalkeeper.
+George Drummond, known as Geordie Drummond (January 9, 1865 - February 15, 1914) was a professional footballer who was a utility player, including playing as a left winger and a goalkeeper.
 Drummond played for St Bernard's before joining Preston North End.

 He was a key member of the Preston team which won the first ever Football League championship in the 1888–89 season without losing a match.